thenrikie/tsp/README.md

 It should work without any configuration.

-## In case you want to change the config file for anthor env
+## In case you want to change the config file for anothor env
 The docker container config folder is mapped to your host config folder, if you want to change any config, you can create a json file in config folder. (i.e. test.json) To use this config, you can use the command